wpilibsuite/allwpilib/design-docs/opmodes.md

 Following `opModeClose()` being called, a *new* opmode object is constructed based on the DS teleop/auto/test/match selector and selected opmode.
 In teleop/auto/test, the drop-down selection will be the same as before the previous enable, so the same opmode class is constructed again.
 In match (or when FMS-connected), only the selected auto opmode object is initially constructed; once auto completes, the selected teleop opmode object is constructed.
 Thus only zero or one opmode objects will ever be "alive" at any given time.

-For consistency in operation, the library will ensure that `disabledPeriodic()` is always called at least once before `start()` and is called.
+For consistency in operation, the library will ensure that `disabledPeriodic()` is always called at least once before `start()` is called.

 User implementations of opmode classes may have either a no-parameter constructor or a constructor that accepts any subclass of `OpModeRobot`.
 If available, the library will call the latter and pass the user's `Robot` object to it when constructing the class.